Demonstrated interest

 Do all schools track this information?

 Let’s look at two examples.
-Ohio State University does not consider demonstrated interest or “level of applicant’s interest” in their decision.
+The University of Kentucky does not consider demonstrated interest or “level of applicant’s interest” in their decision.
 On the flip side, Case Western University does consider it in their factors.
 It isn’t ranked as important when compared to the other factors like rigor, class rank, GPA, and extracurriculars, but it is a consideration.

 When is demonstrated interest most important?